commonhaus/foundation/policies/antitrust-policy.md

 ## Participation in Foundation activities

-1. **Open participation**: The foundation encourages open participation in its projects and activities.
+The foundation encourages open participation in its projects and activities.
 Membership in CF should not be used to exclude or disadvantage any individual or entity.
-2. **Intellectual property**: Members should adhere to the [Intellectual Property Policy](./ip-policy.md), ensuring that participation in CF projects does not restrict competition or the free use of technologies.
-3. **Governance practices**: Project representatives must ensure that the governance practices used by their projects adhere to this anti-trust policy.

 ## Handling Violations

 Any reported or suspected violations of this policy will be promptly investigated by the CF Council.

+### Reporting a Violation

+Any suspected violations of this policy should be directed to the [report mailing list](https://github.com/commonhaus/foundation/blob/main/CONTACTS.yaml)

 ## Consequences of Violations